Johnny On the Spot Blog: Posts Tagged ‘Indoor Air Quality’

 MERV Rating: 1-4

 Pleated: The higher the number of pleats per foot, the better the airflow which means it passes through the filter more frequently, giving you cleaner air each time.
 It shields your home from up to 45% of air pollutants at around $10 a piece.
+For homeowners looking to boost air quality affordably, pleated filters can be a smart and affordable choice.

 MERV Rating: 10-13

 High-efficiency: These filters offer the best value for residential owners.
 They can pick up extremely small particles and some come coated with bacteria-killing chemicals so your air isn’t only clean but safer and healthier.
 Other filters are created similar to your car’s air filter.
 Because of their highly efficient nature, hence the name, expect your operating costs to drop.
-They can filter up to 85% of pollutants from your indoor air.
+They can filter up to 85% of pollutants from your indoor air and work well when combined with enhanced whole-home ventilation tips to ensure consistent air circulation.

 MERV Rating: 14-16